 Psychiatric epidemiology is the basis for advancing knowledge on disease burden and etiology, prevention, mental health service, treatment and outcomes of mental health problems.
 We encourage and promote research into a broad range of topics from social psychiatry and the epidemiology of mental health.
 Social psychiatry is focused on the social causes and consequences of mental disorders as well as social networks of patients, and service planning.
 Psychiatric epidemiology covers a broad range of topics including both basic and applied research.

-We have an official Academic Board, run by our Chair, Professor Arnstein Mykletun, co-Chair, Dr Vesna Jordonova and General Secretary, Dr Christina Blanner Krisitansen.
-We also convene a Local Organising Committee for each conference, as well as a Scientific Committee and Early Career Researcher Committee.
+We have an official Academic Board, run by our Chair, Professor Arnstein Mykletun, co-Chair, Prof Christine Kuehner, General Secretary, Marie-Pierre Strippoli and councillors Prof Martin Preisig and Prof James Kirkbride.
+We also convene a Local Organising Committee for each conference, as well as a Scientific Committee.

-Our next EPA Section of Epidemiology and Social Psychiatry will be the 20th conference of the section, to be held in early September 2020.
-Further details will be confirmed shortly.
-Previous meetings have taken place in Vienna (2018), Gothenburg (2016) , Ulm (2014), X (2012) and Bergen (2010).
+Our next EPA Section of Epidemiology and Social Psychiatry will be the 20th conference of the section, to be held in Cambridge, UK, between 8-10 September 2022.
+Visit our Congress website to find out more.
+Previous meetings have taken place in Vienna (2018), Gothenburg (2016) , Ulm (2014), the Netherlands (2012) and Bergen (2010).